HarshaVardhanJ/docker_files/pwndrop/README.md

 # Software Packages Installed

-The container image contains the following software packages installed as a dependency for `pwndrop`, apart from the `pwndrop` binary itself
+The container image does not contain any other software packages installed except for the ones that come with the base image that it is built on, and the `pwndrop` executable.

-* `openrc`
+The `nonroot` variant contains `libpcap` installed in order to allow the non-root user to bind to privileged ports.

-which is used for installing `pwndrop` as a service/daemon.
-Apart from this, no other packages are installed.
+The `scratch`, `busybox`, and `alpine` images do not contain any extra packages installed.